 What is the Rollback Tax Estimation Formula?

-- Start with the current Market Value of subject property
+- Start with the current Market Value of the subject property

 - Multiply the Market Value by 0.06

-- Find the current Assessed Value of subject property
+- Find the current Assessed Value of the subject property

-- Compute the difference of Line 2 & Line 3
+- Compute the difference between Line 2 & Line 3

 - Multiply this resulting difference by the Millage Rate, for each of the three (3) tax years being rolled back on.